Storm surge pole and Ribe Hostel

 In spite of the recurrent storms and floods, it took several hundred years before a 15 km long dike eventually was built.
 It did not happen until 1912!
 The dike stretches from Tjæreborg in the north to Vester Vedsted south of Ribe.
 A few months before the construction was completed a terrible storm rose and the water in the town of Ribe swelled to levels so high you could sail down the main street.

 In Fiskergade, where the water also stood high, the carpenter Apitz was in a high spirit, joyfully singing.
-His wife had the night before given birth to a boy.
-The name Herman Stormflod (storm surge) was given to the boy.
+His wife had just given birth to a boy.
+The name Herman Stormflod (Herman storm surge) was given to the boy.
 Later, everyone called him Flood.
-This didn’t seem so peculiar after all, since other boys had the common Danish name, Ebbe - which also happens to stand for ebb or low tide.
-This, by the way, is a typical Danish joke - a play with words.
+This didn’t seem so peculiar after all, since other boys had the common Danish name, Ebbe – which also happens to stand for ebb or low tide.
+This, by the way, is a typical Danish joke – a play with words.

-Since the German/Danish border station was situated just south of Vester Vedsted, the construction of the dike stopped at that village.
+Since the German/Danish border station at that time was situated just south of Vester Vedsted, the construction of the dike stopped at that village.
 The Germans didn’t want to participate in the costly construction of the dike.

 However, later on the Germans built the Ballum Dike further south, partly by exploiting the labour of prisoners of war from The 1st World War.